jessbudd/portfolio-site/src/site/reading.md

 - Confessions of a Public Speaker by by Scott Berkun
 - Level Up Your Life by Steve Kamb
 - The Girl with the Lower Back Tattoo by Amy Schumer
+- The Fourth Industrial Revolution by Klaus Schwab

 #### Fiction